flowchart LR

 Step 3.
 Trace the dependency graph.
 The anchor (scale + decentralization) forces hierarchical coordination — no single server can handle all queries, and no single entity has universal authority.
 Hierarchical coordination forces distributed state — each level caches independently, with no central cache.
 Distributed cached state forces TTL-based time — without a mechanism to invalidate caches, expiration is the only way to bound staleness.
 The interface (UDP) reflects the query-response pattern and latency sensitivity of name resolution.

 Step 5.
 Check the meta-constraints.
-DNS is incrementally deployable — new record types can be added without upgrading resolvers (resolvers that do not understand a type pass it through).
+DNS is incrementally deployable — new record types can be added without upgrading resolvers (resolvers pass through any type they encounter).
 EDNS0 is backward-compatible — old servers ignore the OPT record.
 Administrative boundaries are respected — each organization controls its own zone.
 The root zone’s governance (ICANN) is a political meta-constraint that shapes the entire hierarchy.
-DNS-over-HTTPS raises a new meta-constraint: it shifts trust from the network path to the resolver operator, a change with political and regulatory dimensions that the technical design alone does not resolve.
+DNS-over-HTTPS raises a new meta-constraint: it shifts trust from the network path to the resolver operator, a change with political and regulatory dimensions that the technical design alone leaves open.

 2.11 Generative Exercise: QUIC and the Interface Renegotiation